 17. Emotionally Healthy

-You’ll never find inspirational leadership in someone who is a narcissist, who is jealous, or who overreacts.
+You’ll never find characteristics of an inspirational person in someone who is a narcissist, who is jealous, or who overreacts.
 Those who are emotionally dysfunctional are unable to lead themselves, let alone others.

 This isn’t to say that inspirational leaders have lived an easy life.
 Often, the complete opposite is true.
 Take, for example, Hayley Mulenda.
 She turned her pain into purpose and is now an international keynote speaker, teaching others to do the same.

-Many of the above qualities come down to empathy.
+Many of the above characteristics of an inspirational person come down to empathy.
 Without empathy, it is impossible to lead a team, as only with empathy can you understand what motivates others.
 Inspirational leaders are aware that each individual is driven by something different and faces unique roadblocks.
 They use this awareness to push those they lead toward greatness.

-Anyone can become an inspirational leader — you’re not born with inspirational leadership skills; you acquire them.
+Anyone can develop the characteristics of an inspirational person — you’re not born with inspirational leadership skills; you acquire them.
 If you want to be that force at your company, work on the above to develop the characteristics you’ll need to succeed.
 You should also implement an inspirational leadership model at your company to develop more such leaders who can continue taking your business forward.